-Jews in Romania, make menorahs out of potatoes.
-They scrape out potatoes, filling each space with oil and a wick.
-The Jewish
+Jews in Avignon, in Jews in Romania, southern make menorahs out of France. potatoes.
+They scrape make a toast out potatoes, filling each with a bottle of space with oil and a wick. local wine.
+They

-community of

-Aleppo, Syria, which is

-comprised of mostly

-Sephardic Jews, lights an

-extra Shamash (helper

-candle) on each night of
+The Jewish community of Aleppo, Syria, which is comprised of mostly Sephardic Jews, lights an extra Shamash (helper candle) on each night of Hanukkah.

-Hanukkah.